andreipfeiffer/manifesto/README.md

 When you add a new Issue, you make it public for everyone on the team.
 That's why it should contain all the knowledge and the information that somebody else would require to understand what the problem is.

-- 🎯 **Short & to the point title**
+- 🎯 **Short and concise title**
   Treat Issues like functions or [commits](#-commits).
-Their title should clearly comunicate the problem in a concise way.
+Their title should clearly and concisely communicate the problem.
 You have plenty of space to add lengthy descriptions and explanations in the body.

 - 🐞 **Bugs should have a test case**
   Before you create a bug issue, make sure that bug is reproducible in certain situations.
 When you report a bug, it's necessary to include all the details required for somebody else to be able to reproduce it:

-  - **iOS** specific, **Android** specific or **both**;
+  - **iOS**-specific, **Android**-specific or **both**;
   - **simulator** or **real device**;
   - **relevant application state**: guest or user, filled in profile or not, online or offline, search location, etc.

 - 🎨 **Format the description**
   Plain text is harder to read than formatted text.
 Use [markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) to format your content accordingly.
-You don't receive praises for formatting the content, but you will annoy somebody if you don't.
+You won't receive any praise for formatting the content, but you will annoy somebody if you didn't.

   - use **[bold](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#styling-text)** to highlight important content;
   - use **[lists](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#lists)** whenever you have to enumerate more than 1 item;
   - use **[quotes](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#quoting-text)** when you cite something;
-  - use **[inline or block code](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#quoting-code)** to format code related content;
+  - use **[inline or block code](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#quoting-code)** to format code-related content;
   - use **[links](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#links)** to refer to external sources;
   - use **[mentions](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams)** to ping other team members;
   - reference other **[issues](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#referencing-issues-and-pull-requests)**;